 JOIN US FOR MASS OR PRAYER

 There will be no Vespers on Saturday, April 11th and no Mass on Sunday, April 12th.
+Please visit our news blog for a full list of services during Holy Week.

 You are always welcome to join us for prayers at St. Scholastica Monastery.
 Please call beforehand if you plan to join us for prayer on Christmas or Easter due to special mass and prayer times.
 773-764-2413 ext 230 or 231.